NodeType Definition

 As described in the chapter Data Structure, Neos is shipped with a number of predefined NodeTypes.
 Typically, your NodeTypes must inherit from one of these.

 Multi-inheritance is possible in Neos - as there can be multiple NodeTypes in the superTypes configuration of the NodeType.
-This allows you to create mixins for a specific features.
+This allows you to create mixins for specific features.
 So in our documentation for example we have a Taggable mixin.
 We use this across this documentation platform in various places to tag our content.
 These mixins should always be abstract so that they cannot be directly created.

 Configuration/NodeTypes.Mixin.Taggable.yaml